awslabs/ec2-spot-labs/ec2-spot-interruption-handler/README.md

 - Amazon EventBridge events for AWS service events are free of charge.
 Pricing details can be found [here](https://aws.amazon.com/eventbridge/pricing/)
 - If you already use all the monthly free tier that AWS Lambda provides, Lambda pricing applies.
 Otherwise, the usage of this will be covered by the free tier.
 More info [here](https://aws.amazon.com/lambda/pricing/)
-- AWS Systems Manager Run Command doesn't incurr additional charges (limits apply).
-Parameter Store has also a Standard tier that doesn't incurr charges.
+- AWS Systems Manager Run Command doesn't incur additional charges (limits apply).
+Parameter Store has also a Standard tier that doesn't incur charges.
 Pricing details can be found [here](https://aws.amazon.com/systems-manager/pricing/)
 - AWS Lambda and Run Command log its output to CloudWatch logs.
 You can find pricing for CloudWatch Logs [here](https://aws.amazon.com/cloudwatch/pricing/)